vibbits/nextflow-jnj/04-configs.md

 # Managing configurations

 ## Configuration files
 Pipeline configuration properties are defined in a file named `nextflow.config` in the pipeline execution directory.
-This file can be used to define which executor to use, the processes' environment variables, pipeline parameters etc. In the example below we start with defining the processes' allowed memory- and cpu-usage.
+This file can be used to define technical and project depeding parameters, e.g. which executor to use, the processes' environment variables, pipeline parameters etc. Hence, the configuration file allows to separate these variables from the script and makes the scripts more flexible depending on the project you're using it for and the infrastructure you're running it on.

+In the example below we start with defining the processes' allowed memory- and cpu-usage.
 This list can be extended with parameters that are more relevant for HPC usage: time, queue, executor, etc.

 ```
 process {